koushik16/ML_projects_all/README.md

-# This Repo Contains different Projects and topics (from scratch) answerd in Machine Learning
+# This Repo Contains different Projects and topics (from scratch) in Machine Learning